-- the rate of progress and cost of our clinical studies, including in particular the Phase 2 and Phase 3 studies of seladelpar; - the extent to which we receive the milestone payments and royalties under our licensing agreement with Kowa; - the extent to which we are able to out-license arhalofenate outside of the United States; - the need for additional or expanded clinical studies; - the rate of progress and cost of our Chemistry, Manufacturing and Control development, registration and validation program; - the timing, economic and other terms of any licensing, collaboration or other similar arrangement into which we may enter; - the costs and timing of seeking and obtaining U.S. Food and Drug Administration (FDA) and other regulatory approvals; - the extent of our other development activities; - · the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the effect of competing products and market developments.
+- the rate of progress and cost of our clinical studies, including in particular the Phase 2 and Phase 3 studies of seladelpar; - the extent to which we are able to out-license arhalofenate; - the need for additional or expanded clinical studies; - the rate of progress and cost of our Chemistry, Manufacturing and Control development, registration and validation program; - the timing, economic and other terms of any licensing, collaboration or other similar arrangement into which we may enter; - the costs and timing of seeking and obtaining U.S. Food and Drug Administration (FDA) and other regulatory approvals; - the extent of our other development activities; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the effect of competing products and market developments.